 My fallen star.

 While Leaving The Table may evince a sort of Learian liberation from the rigors of the system, the overwhelming sense is one of honest realism.
-Some of the lyrics make painful listening, rueful laments which might be echoed by many of us who have this year made decisions - personal, professional, political - we severely regret:
+Some of the lyrics make painful listening, rueful laments which might be echoed by many of us who have made decisions we regret:

 It seemed the better way